timfpark/comfort/README.md

 ### Executable Size

 [Tonic](https://github.com/hyperium/tonic) utilizes [prost](https://github.com/tokio-rs/prost) and [tokio](https://tokio.rs) under the covers.
 Together the three libraries add 2.8MiB to the executable size.
+There is probably a lot of optimization that can happen here to further reduce this size and it is also expected that a lot of this increase will be amortized over other uses of the std library and Tokio.

 ### Memory Usage